Bridging GANs and Bayesian Neural Networks via Partial Stochasticity: Experiments

-Throughout the experiments, we fix the architecture to be the one proposed in the \dcgan paper \citep{Radford15}, and we define the objective to be either the one of \wgans with divergence regularization \citep{Wu18} or the one of \rgans \citep{jolicoeur-martineau2018}.
+Throughout the experiments, we fix the architecture to be the one proposed in the \dcgan paper \citep{Radford15}.
+We report results on this architecture with the \wgan objective with divergence regularization \citep{Wu18} in \cref{tab:res:summary}, while in the Appendix we report results for \rgans, which use the so-called relativistic objective \citep{jolicoeur-martineau2018}.
+For completeness, in the Appendix we also provide a more comprehensive view of the results obtained by \wgans on a much broader set of parameters.

 We fix the dimensionality of the latent space to $P = 100$.
-For \wgans, we set the base learning rate to $0.001$ for a batch-size $|B|$ of $128$, and we scale this linearly with the batch-size relative to $128$; the learning rate schedule is so that it reaches the base learning rate after $10$ epochs.
+For \wgans, we set the base learning rate to $0.001$ for a batch-size $|B|$ of $128$; the learning rate schedule is such that it reaches the base learning rate after $10$ epochs.
 For \rgans, we follow the recommendations in previous implementations and set the learning rate to $0.0002$.
-In the experiments where $\rho_{\mathrm{SAM}} > 0$, we use (non-adaptive) \sam for both the generator and the discriminator.
-In \wgans, we perform one optimization step for the generator every $5$ optimization steps for the discriminator, while for \rgans we do this after every optimization step of the discriminator.
+In the experiments where $\rho_{\mathrm{SAM}} > 0$, we use (adaptive) \sam for both the generator and the discriminator.
+In \wgans, we perform one optimization step for the generator every $5$ optimization steps for the discriminator, while for \rgans we do this after every optimization step of the discriminator. \mcd uses one Monte Carlo sample per training iteration and a dropout probability $p_{\mcd} = 0.1$ for \mnist and \cifar with dropout layers introduced after the second and third convolutional layers, while $p_{\mcd} = 0.05$ for \ffhqlowres and \celeba with dropout layers introduced after the second, third, and fourth convolutional layers.
+In the Appendix we report results with five Monte Carlo samples per training iteration. \cref{fig:uncurated:mnist:celeba} show samples associated with some of the configurations reported in \cref{tab:res:summary}.

-The full set of results can be found in the Appendix, while in \cref{tab:res:summary} we report a concise view of some of the main results. \cref{fig:uncurated:celeba} and \cref{fig:uncurated:mnist} show samples associated with some of the configurations reported in \cref{tab:res:summary}.
-We also consider \ptc, implemented by quantizing all model weights from \texttt{float32} to eight bits \texttt{int8}.
-Weight quantization is a form of compression that can signal whether models are robust to parameter perturbations.
-A summary of these results is reported in \cref{tab:res:latest_results:ptc}.